redrockbiometrics/PalmIDAzureCustomPolicy/README.md

 ### SignInWithIdTokenAndPalmIdVerify Policy
 SignInWithIdTokenAndPalmIdVerify custom policy uses id_token_hint to acquire user objectId and enables PalmID verification flow for a signed in user.
 This flow is designed for confirming sensitive transactions such as password change or money transfers.
 It assures that the signed-in user is physically present on the other end.
 If PalmID usage is limited to this flow, i.e., it is not used for sign in, it provides an additional MFA factor.

+### WebApplicationADB2CPalmId

+[Check out](WebApplicationADB2CPalmId/README.md) sample project to see how to use PalmID custom policies in a real application.